 Investing in our Common Shares involves a high degree of risk.
-See "Risk Factors" beginning on page 7 of this prospectus.
-Also consider the following:
+See "Risk Factors" beginning on page7 of this prospectus.
+Also consider the following: We have no prior operating history and there is no assurance that we will achieve our investment

-- We have no prior operating history and there is no assurance that we will achieve our investment - objective.
-Them is a "blind pool" offering and thus you will not have the opportunity to evaluate our investments before we make - Newformuld not expect to be able to sell your shares regardless of how we - None should consider that you may not have access to the money you invest for an extended period of - Mitting, not intend to list our shares on any securities exchange, and we do not expect a secondary market in our shares to develop prior to any - Bovantsuryou may be unable to sell your shares, you will be unable to reduce your exposure in any market - We intend to implement a share repurchase program, but only a limited number of shares will be eligible for repurchase and repurchases will be subject to available liquidity and other significant restrictions. - An investment in our Common Shares is not suitable for you if you need access to the money you invest.
-See "Suitability Standards" and "Share Repurchase - We cannot guarantee that we will make distributions, and if we do we may fund such distributions from sources other than cash flow from operationscluding, without limitation, the sale of assets, borrowings, or return of capital, and we have no limits on the amounts we may pay from such sources. - Distributions may also be funded in significant part, directly or indirectly, from temporary waivers or expense reimbursements borne by the Adviser or its affiliates, that may be subject to reimbursement to the Adviser or its affiliates.
-The repayment of any amounts owed to the Adviser or its affiliates will reduce future distributions to which you would otherwise be entitled. - We expect to use leverage, which will magnify the potential for loss on amounts invested in - We qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies will make our Common Shares less attractive to investors. - We intend to investprimarily in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if theyere rated.
+- objective. - This is a "blind pool" offering and thus you will not have the opportunity to evaluate our investments before we make them. - You should not expect to be able to sell your shares regardless of how we - perfor - You should consider that you may not have access to the money you invest for an extended period of - We do not intend to list our shares on any securities exchange, and we do not expect a secondary market in our shares to develop prior to any - listing.
+Because you may be unable to sell your shares, you will be unable to reduce your exposure in any market - downturn. - ent a share repurchase program, but only a limited number of shares will be eligible for repurchase and repurchases will be subject to We intend to in available liquidity and other significant restrictions An investment in our Common Shares is not suitable for you if you need access to the money you invest.
+See "Suitability Standards" and "Share Repurchase - Program. - rrogram.
+We cannot guarantee that we will make distributions, and if we do we may fund such distributions from sources other than cash flow from operationincluding, without limitation, the sale of assets, borrowings, or return of capital, and we have no limits on the amounts we may pay from such sources. - without initiation, it is and of assess, bottomings, or team of capital, and its net are more on the amount of any pay its in the second capital pays of team of capital pays and the area of any capital pays of the area of the area of the pays of the area of distributions to which you would otherwise be entitled. - We expect to use leverage, which will magnify the potential for loss on amounts invested in - We qualify as an "emerging growth company" as defined in the Jumpstart Our Business Startups Act and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies will make our Common Shares less attractive to investors. - We intend to investprimarily in securities that are rated below investment grade by rating agencies or that would be rated below investment grade if theyere rated.
 Below investment grade securities, which are often referred to as "junk," have predominantly speculative characteristics with respect to the issuer's capacity to pay interest and repay principal.
 They may also be illiquid and difficult to value.

-Neither the Securities and Exchange Commission nor any state securities regulator has approved of these securities or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities regulator has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.
-Securities regulators have also not passed upon whether this offering can be sold in compliance with existing or future suitability or conduct standards including the 'Regulation Best Interest' standard to any or all purchasers.
+Securities regulators have also not passed upon whether this offering can be sold in compliance with existing or future suitability or conduct standards including the 'Regulation Bes' Interest' standard to any or all purchasers.
 The use of forecasts in this offering is prohibited.
-Any oral or written predictions about the amount or certainty of any cash benefits or tax consequences that may result from an investment in our Common Shares is prohibited.
+Any oral or written predictions about the amount or creatinnty of any cash benefits or tax consequences that may result from an investment in our Common Shares is prohibited.
 No one is authorized to make any statements about this offering different from those that appear in this prospectus.